 Catalytic investments are a portion of funding for Global Fund-supported programs, activities and strategic investments that are not adequately accommodated through country allocations but that are essential to achieve the aims of the Global Fund Strategy 2017-2022 and global partner plans.

-A number of countries have been chosen by the Global Fund to access a predetermined amount of money from within a pool of US$313 million in catalytic investment matching funds.
-This funding is designed to inspire innovation and ambitious programming approaches driven by evidence, in order to maximize impact in specific strategic priority areas.
+A number of countries were chosen by the Global Fund to access a predetermined amount of funding.
+These “matching funds” are designed to inspire innovation and ambitious programming approaches driven by evidence, in order to maximize impact in specific strategic priority areas.

-To meet the conditions for matching funds, an applicant must show:
+To meet the conditions for matching funds, an applicant would show:

 Flexibilities in the implementation of matching funds are possible, where moving funding to meet matching funds requirements would reduce impact or harm programs.
 Application of flexibilities will be reviewed by the Technical Review Panel and Grant Approvals Committee on a case-by-case basis.

-These are the six catalytic investment priority areas designated for US$313 million matching funds:
+These are the six catalytic investment priority areas designated for the US$313 million matching funds for 2017-2019: